ST10229039/Part-2-APPR/README.md

 Write unit tests for features

 Keep documentation updated
+---
 📄 License

-This project is developed for academic purposes as part of the APPR6312 - Applied Programming course.
-All rights reserved by the developer and the academic institution.
+All rights reserved by the developer

 📞 Support
 Developer: Thabelo Mavhaga